axelheer/nein-linq/README.md

 }
 ```

-The methods `RetrieveWhatever`, `FulfillsSomeCriteria` and `DoTheFancy` should be marked accordingly, using an attribute or just the simple convention "same class, same name, matching signature" (which requires the class to be white listed by the way).
+The methods `RetrieveWhatever`, `FulfillsSomeCriteria` and `DoTheFancy` should be marked accordingly, using the attribute `[InjectLambda]` or just the simple convention "same class, same name, matching signature" (which requires the class to be white listed by the way).
 And the call `ToInjectable` can happen anywhere within the LINQ query chain, so we don't have to pollute our business logic...

 Null-safe queries